SubZane/simplegmaps/README.md

 * Support for bicycle route layer (new!)
 * Support for custom marker icons (new!)
 * Support for geo location on demand, by clicking a button for example (new!)
+* Custom InfowWindow - Position and style your own custom infowindow.

 ##Browser Support
 * Google Chrome